blynkkk/blueprints/Milesight-WS203/README.md

 1. **Verify Package Contents**: Ensure all components are included and undamaged.
 2. **Install the Batteries**: Insert the batteries, ensuring correct polarity.
 3. **Power On the Sensor**: Hold the power button for 3 seconds.
 The LED will confirm activation.
-4. **Mount the Sensor**: Use mounting kits or tape to install the sensor securely in the desired location.

 ---